gymrek-lab/LongTR/README.md

 FIELD | DESCRIPTION
 ----- | -----------
-INFRAME_PGEOM  | Parameter for in-frame geometric step size distribution INFRAME_UP     | Probability that stutter causes an in-frame increase in obs.
-STR size INFRAME_DOWN   | Probability that stutter causes an in-frame decrease in obs.
-STR size OUTFRAME_PGEOM | Parameter for out-of-frame geometric step size distribution OUTFRAME_UP    | Probability that stutter causes an out-of-frame increase in obs.
-STR size OUTFRAME_DOWN  | Probability that stutter causes an out-of-frame decrease in obs.
-STR size BPDIFFS        | Base pair difference of each alternate allele from the reference allele START          | Inclusive start coodinate for the repetitive portion of the reference allele END            | Inclusive end coordinate for the repetitive portion of the reference allele
+BPDIFFS        | Base pair difference of each alternate allele from the reference allele START          | Inclusive start coodinate for the repetitive portion of the reference allele END            | Inclusive end coordinate for the repetitive portion of the reference allele